-Soy formula is considered safe – A 2001 university study compared the difference in 811 adults – 248 who were fed soy formula with 563 who were fed cows milk formula as infants.
+- Soy formula is considered safe – A 2001 university study compared the difference in 811 adults – 248 who were fed soy formula with 563 who were fed cows milk formula as infants.
 No statistically significant differences were found across 30 outcomes in regards to general and reproductive health.
 The researchers concluded that the findings were reassuring in regards to the safety of infant soy formula.1

-+ Relief from constipation – Many parents report that swapping over to a soy formula reduced or eliminated constipation in their baby.
+- Relief from constipation – Many parents report that swapping over to a soy formula reduced or eliminated constipation in their baby.

-+ Prevent reflux and gas – If your baby’s gas and reflux are linked to a dairy intolerance then swapping over to
+- Prevent reflux and gas – If your baby’s gas and reflux are linked to a dairy intolerance then swapping over to

-- plusA plant-based formula option – While there is no 100% vegan baby formula options, soy formula is dairy free, which means you can avoid supporting ethically dubious dairy industry.
+- plusA plant-based formula option – While there are no 100% vegan baby formula options, soy formula is dairy free, which means you can avoid supporting ethically dubious dairy industry.